-It is not a news that applicants for Technology Route in Tier 1 Exceptional Talent Visa is in majority.
-This is caused by the nature of Digital Technologies.
-However, Business Route is also quite popular.
-I have already wrote about some key questions but I got new requests so decided to make a new post about this route of Tech Nation Visa.
+It is not news that applicants for Technology Route in Tier 1 Exceptional Talent Visa are in the majority.
+The nature of Digital Technologies causes this situation.
+However, Business Route is also quite famous.
+I have already written about some fundamental questions, but I got new requests, so I decided to make a new post about this route of Tech Nation Visa.

 Question (author style is kept): I have a quick question, though, if I may this is the last one.

 3. How do I demonstrate continuous learning/mastery of new commercial or technical digital skills throughout my career?
 Evidence of learning processes or tools such as Agile or Scrum or of an up-to-date knowledge of your sector trends, as shown for example by a relevant qualification, or by a talk in a prestigious conference.